axdpro/axdpro/README.md

 AXDPRO / KYLIN is a package for
 1).
 Monitoring single-crystal diffraction data collection with color-coded warning system.
 2).
+Agentic functions used to set or optimize paramaters for automatic data collections.
+3).
 Automatically processes the single crystal diffraction data by distributing the multiple
     modular tasks parallel onto clusters and/or PC/Workstations or local clouds.

 See repository axdpro->About for download the package.